zrygan/LanguageTool-Case-Study/README.md

 Simply run the

-## Creating your own Java Grammar Rules
+## Creating your own Java Complex Rules

 **First**, familiarize yourself with the LanguageTool objects.
 The current Javadoc of LanguageTool is [here](https://languagetool.org/development/api/overview-summary.html).
 The important ones are: